‘Don’t you recognize me?’ she said. ‘I am your mother.’

 ‘But what you have here is more than a dictionary or discussions.
 You have preserved the emotional impact.
 How did you do it?’

 She didn’t respond.
 Within minutes she transformed the kitchen table and started work.
-My mother translated the remaining stories in It was a faithful translation.
-What struck me was that she got the emotional impact right. the collection during her visit.
+My mother translated the remaining stories in the collection during her visit.
 She would ask me a few pointed questions, and spend her days walking or translating.
 She used no laptop or desktop, not even a typewriter.
 In six weeks she had the first handwritten draft ready.
 There are fourteen stories in the book (Seventeen Tomatoes), and she translated thirteen of them.
 What about the fourteenth one?
 When I brought this up, she said, Why not publish thirteen stories instead?
 The fourteenth story was really the ninth story in the collection.
 She had more or less followed a linear order.
 But something had made her skip story number nine.